kostoskistefan/linux-post-install/README.md

 # Linux Post Installation Script [![version](https://img.shields.io/badge/version-1.1-red.svg)](https://semver.org)

-This script is just a used to automatically install and configure software that I use on every Linux distribution.
+This script is just a used to automatically install and configure software that I use on every Debian based Linux distribution.
 Usually it's best run right after a clean install of Linux.
 The included software is as follows:

 #### Software used for functionality